guzzle/guzzle/docs/clients.rst

 connect_timeout
 ---------------

-Float describing the number of seconds to wait while trying to connect to a server.
+:Summary: Float describing the number of seconds to wait while trying to connect
+    to a server.
 Use ``0`` to wait indefinitely (the default behavior).
+:Types: float
+:Default: ``0``

 .. code-block:: php